jshph/jpham-space-quartz/content/f over delta t.md

 Furthermore, technology has the potential to dismantle barriers and cultivate creative communities.
 In our digital landscape, we yearn for meaningful interactions that inspire and challenge us.
 This longing for connection is mirrored in music, where shared experiences outweigh mere consumption.
 Streaming platforms must facilitate audience discovery, highlighting the necessity for technology to nurture authentic human experiences. ![[bespoke#^ycqgwk]]![[finding audience]] ![[takeaways from generative now episode with sarah beykpour#^tuynq3]]

 The interplay between culture and technology reveals how communities can resist external pressures.
 While technology can instigate change, it often encounters resilience.
 Cultures adapt to rapid shifts, reminding us to engage with technology thoughtfully and respect cultural dynamics. , ![[The Impact Fetish by Good Faith Highlights#^rw757309314]].

-As we engage with technology, we must remain grounded.
-It's essential to prioritize meaningful relationships and creativity, fostering spaces for authentic interactions and shared experiences.